-- The screen image is magnified to the selected image section during recording. - The use of digital zoom may result in reduced image quality.
+- The relevant setting must be selected via the menu if the Zoom/ Lock button has a different function assigned (direct access, see p.
+56). - The screen image is magnified to the selected image section during recording. - The use of digital zoom may result in reduced image quality.